PrunaAI/pruna/docs/contributions/how_to_contribute.rst

 Any violations will be handled accordingly and result in a ban from the Pruna community and associated platforms.
 Contributions that do not adhere to the code of conduct will be ignored.

+If you don't have uv installed, you can install it by following the instructions on the `uv website <https://docs.astral.sh/uv/getting-started/installation/>`_.

 There are various ways you can contribute:

 - Have a question?
 Discuss with us on `Discord <https://discord.gg/Tun8YgzxZ9>`_ or check out the :doc:`/resources/faq`